When is a Director not a Director?

 That’s just a snapshot; we could go on.
 But, for now, our message is that whether you are an individual or a business, understand what directorship means.
 Insufficient clarity around job titles, responsibilities, rights, powers, and obligations can create significant problems.

-If you need clarification or are worried about the responsibilities you or a member of your staff may be liable for, get in touch with our business team today who can assist you with your query.
-Tel: 01264 353411, email: business@bsandi.co.uk or fill in our no-obligation enquiry form and we will be in touch shortly to assist you.
+If you need clarification or are worried about the responsibilities you or a member of your staff may be liable for, get in touch with our business team today who will be able to assist you with your query.
+Tel: 01264 353411, email: business@bsandi.co.uk or fill in our no obligation enquiry form and we will be in touch shortly to assist you.